cgoldber/Cookie-Generator/README.md

 ### Step 7
-Go to fittest_recipes to view the generations based on emotions.
+Go to fittest_recipes folder to view the generations based on emotion : the file will be named "rank1.txt".

 ### Step 8